ajzdunek/Space_Shooter/README.md

 ## Acknowledgments

-I took the [Python for Everyone](https://www.udemy.com/pythonforeveryone/) course by Dylan Curry because I wanted to learn about game development using PyCharm.
+I took the [Python for Everyone](https://www.udemy.com/pythonforeveryone/) course by Dylan Curry because I wanted to learn about game development using PyGame.